openqueue-io/openqueue-ui-client/README.md

 # openqueue-ui-client
-UI for client while waiting in the queue.
+UI for clients while waiting in the queue.